 - Children are taught in small groups, as part of a whole class or individually, to match their particular needs.
 Children who learn more slowly or have exceptional ability are catered for as an integral part of the work of the school.

 - Gender stereotyping is avoided

-- As far as possible learning is rooted in the pupil’s personal experience and relates to practical everyday needs
+- As far as possible learning is rooted in the pupil’s personal experience and relates to practical everyday needs and future aspirations.

 - Lessons are designed to prepare children for life in a society which recognises the different cultural backgrounds of its citizens.We teach a broad and balanced curriculum based on the 2014 National Curriculum but tailored to the specific needs of Elmridge pupils.
 Opportunities for the key assessments of the children’s progress will be incorporated into teachers’ planning; time is also provided for pupils to reflect and evaluate their progress towards key targets and read and act upon their teachers’ written feedback.
 Homework is set to support pupils’ learning in core subjects from Reception to 6.

 At Elmridge, themes covered in Collective Worship represent many of the key curriculum aims of the school.
 Collective worships are carefully planned to link into curriculum areas and communicate whole school priorities.
 Guest speakers often visit the school including representatives from different faiths, emergency services, fund raisers for charities and experts in particular fields.